“God put me on this earth to accomplish a certain number of things and right now, I am so far behind I shall never die.” -unknown

 How do I find out about my individual state requirements?

 Google.
 But that is also what we are here for.
-If your state requires and extension, we will send it in for you. 😀
+If your state requires an extension, we will send it in for you if we have your information inhouse for each state you worked in. 😀

 I usually get a federal refund, but owe my home state, should I be concerned with sending in an estimated payment by April 15th?